Rahuletto/lirics/README.md

 Mobile:
 ![narrow](/public/screenshot/narrow.png)

-This is not meant to be a production level application but rather a fun lil thing.
-Please self-host if possible.
+This can **only** be self-hosted as Spotify still didnt approve my application for the API to be used by public